 Filter down your commercial search

-One helpful tip as you are learning how agents in your market prefer to list properties, is to keep the “Commercial” property checked as this is a catchall property type and can house a mixture of properties that you may be interested in.
+One helpful tip as you are learning how agents in your market prefer to list properties, is to keep the “Commercial” property checked under Property Type as this is a catchall property type and can house a mixture of properties that you may be interested in.
 Select your Price or Lease Price and enter the building or leasable square footage parameters and/or enter the lot size.

-Select the filters icon (the funnel) to expand the advanced search.
+Select the filters icon to expand the advanced search.
 You’ll immediately see the count of properties matching your criteria.
 This is a helpful reference that will allow you to better pinpoint the specific properties you’re looking for.